ganeshshinde7111/Provision-and-manage-a-basic-infrastructure-using-AWS-CloudFormation/Steps.md

 **2.2: Add a resource to the template**
 - In this step, we add a Resource to the lab1.yaml template in the Cloud9 environment.
-- check 2.2 step in lab1.yaml and replace with below resource,
+- Check 2.2 step in lab1.yaml and replace with below resource,
 ```
   Route:
     Type: 'AWS::EC2::Route'